 Police chase stolen ambulance throughout Baton Rouge Wednesday morning; one arrested

-BATON ROUGE - A dozen BRPD units chased down a stolen ambulance throughout Baton Rouge Wednesday morning.
+BATON ROUGE - One person was arrested after leading police on a chase in a stolen ambulance throughout Baton Rouge and, at one point, crashing into other drivers to escape.

-WBRZ watched the chase on Team 2 Traffic cameras and caught the moment the ambulance barreled through morning traffic on Airline Highway.
+WBRZ watched the chase live on DOTD traffic cameras and caught the moment the driver, who has not yet been identified, crashed the stolen ambulance into two other vehicles to escape after seemingly being cornered on Old Hammond and Airline.

-There was a large law enforcement presence at Overton subdivision where the chase seemingly ended.
-Police confirmed on scene that one person was arrested.
+More than a dozen Baton Rouge Police Department units were involved in the chase.
+The pursuit eventually ended in the Overton subdivision off Old Hammond, where police took the driver into custody and towed the ambulance away.

 Trending News